Chandler Highway: History

-The Fairfield Park to Riversdale section of the Outer Circle railway line opened on 24 March 1891, running from Fairfield station onwards through Riversdale to East Camberwell station, and eventually south to Oakleigh.
-It closed shortly after in 1893 from service cuts due to a lack of passengers, leaving behind a dis-used railway bridge crossing the Yarra River.
-After the rails were lifted from the bridge in 1919, the remaining single-track railway line, running from Fairfield station through the middle of the Heidelberg Road-Chandler Highway intersection, became the Australian Paper Manufacturers siding; the siding was later removed in the mid-1990s.
-The bridge was re-purposed as the "Chandler High-way" road crossing in 1930, crossing the river and subsuming the length of Fulham Road south of Heidelberg Road the former railway had cut through.
+The Fairfield Park to Riversdale section of the Outer Circle railway line opened on 24 March 1891, running from Fairfield Park station, via East Camberwell station, to Riversdale station.
+The line closed shortly after, in 1893, due to a lack of passengers, leaving a disused railway bridge crossing the Yarra River.
+After the rails were lifted from the bridge in 1919, the single-track railway line north of the bridge, running from Fairfield station through the middle of the Heidelberg Road-Chandler Highway intersection, became the Australian Paper Manufacturers siding, which was closed in the mid-1990s.
+In 1930, the bridge was re-purposed as the "Chandler Highway", which crossed the Yarra and incorporated Fulham Road, south of Heidelberg Road, which the former railway had cut through.

-The passing of the Chandler Highway and Bridge Act 1954 through the Parliament of Victoria on 4 May 1954, declared the Chandler Highway over the former rail-bridge a "public highway"; shortly after, the bridge underwent major maintenance, deck renewal and strengthening old trusses, by the Country Roads Board (later VicRoads) commencing in December 1954 without undue interference with traffic; subsequent discovery of the amount of steel corrosion was much greater than expected, lengthening the completion time well into the following year.
-The Board later declared Chandler Highway a Main Road in the 1959/60 financial year, from Heidelberg-Eltham Road (today Heidelberg Road) in Alphington, to Princess Street in Kew.
+The Chandler Highway and Bridge Act 1954, passed by the Parliament of Victoria on 4 May 1954, declared the Chandler Highway over the former rail bridge a "public highway" and removed any obligation on the Victorian Railways to maintain it.
+In December 1954, the Country Roads Board (CRB) (later VicRoads) performed major maintenance on the bridge, involving deck renewal and the strengthening of the original trusses.
+It was discovered that the amount of steel corrosion was much greater than expected, lengthening the completion time well into the following year.
+On 7 September 1960, the CRB declared the Chandler Highway a Main Road, from Heidelberg Road in Alphington, to Princess Street in Kew.

-Chandler Highway was signed as Metropolitan Route 21 in 1965.
-It shared a concurrency with Metropolitan Route 2, from Yarra Boulevard on the southern bank of the river, to the road's northern terminus with Heidelberg Road, also signed in 1965; this was replaced by Tourist Route 2 in 1989.
+The Chandler Highway became Metropolitan Route 21 in 1965.
+It shared Metropolitan Route 2, from Yarra Boulevard on the southern bank of the river, to the road's northern terminus at Heidelberg Road, also designated in 1965.
+That was replaced by Tourist Route 2 in 1989.

-The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2004, VicRoads re-declared the road as Chandler Highway (Arterial #5859).
+The passing of the Road Management Act 2004 gave the responsibility for the management and development of Victoria's major arterial roads to VicRoads.
+In 2004, VicRoads declared the road as Chandler Highway (Arterial #5859), from Heidelberg Road in Alphington, to Princess Street in Kew.
+Despite being called a highway, the road is still classified as a Main Road by VicRoads.

-The 1969 Melbourne Transportation Plan shows the Chandler Highway as part of the F6 Freeway corridor which would eventually link up to the Mornington Peninsula Freeway.

-The Chandler Highway was originally planned to be extended east along the former Outer Circle railway line corridor to where Earl, Asquith and Valerie Streets intersect; the extension was to end at High Street in East Kew, and although the route is still listed as a 'proposed arterial' in 1980s editions of the Melway street directory, the reserve has since been landscaped.
-At the diamond interchange with the Eastern Freeway, there are visible pavements reserved for smooth (elevated) entry/exit ramps yet to be constructed.
+Chandler Highway was originally planned to be extended east along the former Outer Circle railway line corridor to the intersection of Earl, Asquith and Valerie Streets intersect at High Street in East Kew, and, although the route was still listed as a "proposed arterial" in 1980s editions of the Melway street directory, the reserve has since been landscaped.
+At the diamond interchange with Eastern Freeway, there are visible pavements reserved for the unconstructed entry/exit ramps.